mallory/e2ee/draft-e2ee.md

 We can say that a system is end-to-end encrypted if the adversary has negligible probability of success in either of these two scenarios {{komlo}}.

 In a messaging context, "end-to-end instant message encryption would conceal communications from one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application."
-If the message can "be decrypted at any intermediate point... then the property of end-to-end encryption would not be present." {{dkg}
+If the message can "be decrypted at any intermediate point... then the property of end-to-end encryption would not be present." {{dkg}}

 Note that permission of data manipulation or creation of pseudo-identities for third parties to allow access under the user's identity are also violate end-to-end encryption.
 In other words, the application functions only for the end user and does not perform functions for any other entity coverly, nor overtly, say even if that entity claims to have obtained the consent of the end user.
 Thus, end point authenticity MUST be established as (sub-)identities of the end user, and end-to-end integrity MUST also be maintained by the system.
 There is considerable system design flexibility available in entity authentication mechanisms and data authentication that still meet this requirement.